14 Days Everest Base Camp Trek

 Your luxury Everest Base Camp trekking adventure begins with a scenic flight to Lukla, the iconic gateway to the Everest region.
 During peak months such as March, April, May, October, and November, flights may also operate from Ramechhap, a short drive from Kathmandu.
 In off-season months, a direct flight from Kathmandu to Lukla saves time.
 From here, the trail moves through Phakding, Namche, Tengboche, Dingboche, Lobuche, and Gorakshep before reaching the base of Everest.
 The return is made more comfortable with a helicopter fly-out option.

 Mountains are seen on every stop.
 Everest, Lhotse, Ama Dablam, and Nuptse are common.
-Villages such as Namche Bazaar, Pangboche, and Tengboche offer a sense of beauty, Sherpa culture, bakeries, and luxury lodges.
+Villages such as Namche Bazaar, Pangboche, and Tengboche offer beauty, Sherpa culture, bakeries, and luxury lodges.
 Culture follows the path, too.
 Tengboche Monastery welcomes you with chants and prayer flags.
-Festivals such as Mani Rimdu showcase Sherpa traditions, including masked dances and rituals that have been practiced for centuries.
+Festivals such as Mani Rimdu showcase Sherpa traditions, including masked dances and rituals practiced for centuries.

 Every year, more than 40,000 trekkers walk the Everest trail.
-In recent years, luxury lodges such as Yeti Mountain Home, Everest Summit Lodges, Rivendell Lodge, Buddha/Yeti Basic Lodge, and other premium guesthouses have made high-altitude trekking more comfortable.
+In recent years, luxury lodges such as Yeti Mountain Home, Everest Summit Lodges, Rivendell Lodge, and Buddha/Yeti Basic Lodge, as well as other premium guesthouses, have made high-altitude trekking more comfortable.
 Heated rooms, attached bathrooms, Wi-Fi, and standard food are now available at 4,000 m.
 Helicopter options are now widely used, adding both safety and luxury to the journey.

 On the Everest Base Camp luxury trek, My Everest trip has beautifully intertwined comfort with the natural beauty of the Himalayas at every lodge.
 Take the step with us and make the Luxury Everest Base Camp trek your story.